geoconnections-rjc/RLC_DOCS/docs/horizontal_trench.md

 **Soil Diffusivity:** The thermal diffusivity (ft2/day) of the soil.
 Soil diffusivity is dependent on soil type, moisture content, and density.
 Thermal diffusivity is a measure of how fast heat moves relative to the heat storage capacity of the material.

-**Soil Calculator:** Click this button to open an interactive calculator that will enable you to estimate your formation thermal properties based on a weighted average of soil properites from a drill log.
+**Soil Calculator:** Clicl to open the Soil Calculator to estimate soil thermal conductivity and thermal diffusivity values.

+##Soil Properties Estimator
+Use the Soil Properties Estimator to perform a lookup and then assign estimated soil thermal conductivity and thermal diffusivity values.

+**Soil Density:** Specify the density level that represents the long term condition of the soil after it has settled from installation.

+**Moisture Content:** Specify the moisture content level that represents the most conservative long term condition of the soil for the life of the system.

+**Suggested Soil Types:** Use USDA's Web Soil Survey to perform a lookup of the soil type in the area.
+Then choose the soil type from the provided interactive table that most closely resembles the actual soil type found in the USDA lookup.
-**Refer to <a href="http://blog.geoconnectionsinc.com/2017/04/soil-identification-for-horizontal-geo.html" target="_blank">this article</a> for more information on using the Soil Calculator to assign properties.**
+Refer to <a href="http://blog.geoconnectionsinc.com/2017/04/soil-identification-for-horizontal-geo.html" target="_blank">this article</a> for more information on using USDA's Web Soil Survey to find and assign properties.

 Table of Soil Properties</h1>